Olga013/Skoltech-ML-2020-AutoEncoder-by-Forest/README.md

 # Skoltech-ML-2020-AutoEncoder-by-Forest
 Typically, autoencoders (AEs) are assotiated with Neural Networks.
 Yet in [the paper](https://arxiv.org/pdf/1709.09018.pdf) the authors propose to use Decision Tree for AE and claim that their approach has reasonable performance.
-Here we have reproduced the paper results: we have implemented AE forest algorithm and compared its performance with MLP &amp; CNN  AEs on image datasets (MNIST, CIFAR-10).
+Here we have reproduced the paper results: we have implemented AE forest algorithm and compared its performance with MLP &amp; CNN  AEs on image datasets (MNIST, CIFAR-10, Omniglot).

 The code was written by:

 - Egor Sevriugov - Tree ensemble based AE (MNIST, CIFAR-10, Omniglot),
-- Kirill Scherbakov - CNN based AE (MNIST, CIFAR-10, Omniglot),
+- Kirill Shcherbakov - CNN based AE (MNIST, CIFAR-10, Omniglot),
 - Maria Begicheva - MLP based AE (MNIST, Omniglot),
 - Olga Novitskaya - MLP based AE (CIFAR-10, Omniglot)